MTV's The Lair

 MTV The Lair is a live television show that aired on MTV Australia that showcases unsigned and breaking artists as well as high-profile international acts.

 History

-It was announced at the end of 2006 that MTV would launch a new live show in 2007 called MTV's The Lair which will air live every Thursday at The Metro Theatre in Sydney.
+It was announced at the end of 2006 that MTV would launch a new live show in 2007 called MTV's The Lair which would air live every Thursday at The Metro Theatre in Sydney.
 The show launched on 26 January 2007.